Arthur L. Kellermann M.D., M.P.H.

 Dr. Kellermann previously held the Paul O'Neill-Alcoa Chair in Policy Analysis at the RAND Corporation, an independent, non-profit research organization.
 Prior to that, he was professor of emergency medicine and public health at Emory University, where at various points he served as founding director of the Emory Center for Injury Control, founding chair of Emory's Department of Emergency Medicine and later, Associate Dean for Health Policy at the Emory School of Medicine.
 He holds a BS degree from Rhodes College, an MD degree from Emory University and an MPH degree from the University of Washington.

 Dr. Kellermann has authored or coauthored more than 250 peer-reviewed publications on public health, health policy, emergency care, injury prevention and military health.
-He is Senior Editor of Out of the Crucible: How the U.S. Military Transformed Combat Casualty Care in Iraq and Afghanistan, a medical history book developed with the support of the Army's Borden Institute and released by the U.S. Government Publishing Office in December 2017.
+He is Senior Editor of Out of the Crucible: How the U.S. Military Transformed Combat Casualty Care in Iraq and Afghanistan, a medical history book released by the U.S. Government Publishing Office in December 2017.

 Dr. Kellermann holds career achievement awards from two fields - injury control and emergency medicine.
-Elected to the Institute of Medicine (now National Academy of Medicine [NAM]) in 1999, he has served on National Academies of Sciences, Engineering and Medicine committees addressing the prevention and control of violent behavior, the consequences of uninsurance, health promotion, biodefense, and the future of emergency care.
+Elected to the National Academy of Medicine in 1999, he has served on National Academies committees addressing the prevention and control of violent behavior, the consequences of uninsurance, health promotion, biodefense, and the future of emergency care.
 From 2013 to 2016, he served on the NAM's Governing Council.
-Dr. Kellermann is board-certified in internal medicine and emergency medicine, and a fellow of the American College of Emergency Physicians and the American College of Physicians.
-He is a faculty member in the VCU School of Medicine, as both Professor in the VCU Department of Emergency Medicine and Affiliate Professor for the Department of Family Medicine and Population Health.
+Dr. Kellermann is board-certified in internal medicine and emergency medicine, and a fellow of both the American College of Emergency Physicians and the American College of Physicians.
+He is a member of the faculty of VCU’s Department of Emergency Medicine and an Affiliate faculty member in VCU’s Department of Family Medicine and Population Health.